 - Look to the data to learn which of your incentives are most desirable to your audiences, and use this information to more effectively market memberships to the rest of your audiences.
-Do members regularly make use of priority booking but seldom show up for post-event talks?
+Do members regularly make use of priority booking but seldom show up for talkbacks?
 Ensure you’re highlighting the most-used incentives in your communications to generate new subscribers.

 - If you discover benefits that don’t matter much to your patrons anyway, consider dropping them to reduce your overall costs.

 Once you’ve answered these questions, you’ll have a better scope of the factors that are most important to your audience.
 Use these insights to create a segmentation strategy that makes sense.
-Your CRM should empower you to use behavioural data to segment your audience.
-By segmenting your audience and mapping it to reattendance, loyalty and donations, you can see which incentives appeal most to which patrons - helping you to build personalised, relevant campaigns designed to grow.
+Your CRM should empower you to use behavioral data to segment your audience.
+By segmenting your audience and mapping it to reattendance, loyalty and donations, you can see which incentives appeal most to which patrons - helping you to build personalized, relevant campaigns designed to grow.

 Use insights from your arts management software to meet patrons where they're at

 If we’ve learned one thing about audience loyalty, it's that intentionally serving benefits to patrons based on what they’ve demonstrated they want is crucial to building long-term relationships.
-Changing factors in peoples’ lives might mean that their relationship with your organisation will ebb and flow over time.
+Changing factors in peoples’ lives might mean that their relationship with your organization will ebb and flow over time.
 Once you’re empowered with industry-wide trends and insights from your own data, you can design your loyalty scheme with confidence, tailoring it to the needs of your patrons.